jahilldev/astro-auto-load/QUICKSTART.md

 - Make sure you have `output: 'server'` or `output: 'hybrid'` in your Astro config
 - Verify the integration is added: `integrations: [autoLoad()]`
-- Check that your loader is exported: `export const load = ...`
+- Check that your loader is exported: `export const loader = ...`
 - Look in the browser console for any errors

 **Q: I'm getting TypeScript errors**